keras-team/keras-cv/.github/API_DESIGN.md

 use the full names for label types in our code base.

 # Preprocessing Layers
+## Strength Parameters
+Many augmentation layers take a parameter representing a strength, often called `factor`.
+Supported factor values must conform to a the range: `[0, 1]`, with 1 representing the strongest transformation and 0 representing a no-op transform.
+The strength of an augmentation should scale linearly with this factor.
+If needed, a transformation can be performed to map to a large value range internally.
+If this is done, please provide a thorough explanation of the value range semantics in the docstring.

+Additionally, factors should support both float and tuples as inputs.
+If a float is passed, such as `factor=0.5`, the layer should default to the range `[0, factor]`.

 ## BaseImageAugmentationLayer
 When implementing preprocessing, we encourage users to subclass the `tf.keras.__internal__.layers.BaseImageAugmentationLayer`.
 This layer provides